 If you’ve been taught at an English medium school in Wales, then you’re the product of a deranged experiment.

 State schools were introduced into Wales as part of an attempt at social engineering, launched in the mid C19th.
 This was a time when 80 percent of the Welsh population spoke Welsh.
-But the English establishment had developed a belief that the Welsh language was a kind of social disease; it was helping to make Welsh people violent, thick, over-sexed and ‘uncivilised’.
+But the London establishment had developed a belief that the Welsh language was a kind of social disease; it was helping to make Welsh people violent, thick, over-sexed and ‘uncivilised’.

 These were the findings of a Government report published in 1847; commonly referred to as the Blue Books.
 The solution decided upon was to remove the Welsh language from education by setting up state schools which would teach children only English.
 Which is what happened.